AnnikaTjuka/annikatjuka.github.io/index.md

 ## News

-+++ I just submitted a preprint to Hcommons "[The representation of foot/leg polysemy in the mind — Insights from Vietnamese body part extensions with _chân_](http://dx.doi.org/10.17613/21y2-yz64)". +++
++++ I'm going to give a talk entitled "Meanings of body part terms: Cross-linguistic colexifications between body parts and objects" at [DUCOG](https://ducog.cecog.eu/) in May. +++

 +++ Check out my new blog post on "[How to review concept lists in collaboration](https://calc.hypotheses.org/2680)" in Computer-Assisted Language Comparison in Practice. +++